 Our very first official bike trip was from Bangalore to Srirangapatna and its nearby places on 26th August 2016.

 Definitely a date to remember in our life.

-Then after a couple of train trips to Hampi and Belur, we challenged ourselves to go to different states in one day.
-That is how we went by bike from Bangalore to Lepakshi (Andhra Pradesh) via Nandi Hills (Karnataka).
+Then after a couple of train trips to Hampi and Belur, soon we realised that we don’t like any modes of travel except by road.
+Soon, we started going many one day trips by bike, challenged ourselves to go beyond the borders.
+One such trip was to Lepakshi from Bangalore (Andhra Pradesh) via Nandi Hills (Karnataka).